oscardelama/ImageJ-colorMatrix-js/README.md

 After the color matrix transformation, each pixel value in each intermediate channel is check out to ensure if it is between a given minimum and maximum ADU values.
 If it is not, the pixel value is clipped to the minimum or maximum value correspondingly.

 Later, a [*Gamma Correction*](http://en.wikipedia.org/wiki/Gamma_correction) function is applied to each pixel value on each channel.
 This is an optional step, if the *gamma* parameter is equal to 1, this step is not executed at all.
-Notice the gamma value is specified with its reciprocal value, so to apply a *Gamma Correction* of `1/2.2` your input for the gamma value must be `2.2`.
+Notice the gamma value is specified with its reciprocal value.
+To apply a *Gamma Correction* of `1/2.2` your input for the gamma value must be `2.2`.

-Before to apply the *Gamma Correction* the pixel values are taken to the `[0,1]` domain dividing the pixel value by the given maximum ADU value.
-After the gamma correction the pixel value is returned to its original domain by multiplying the result of the *Gamma Correction* by the given maximum ADU value.
+The *Gamma Correction* is applied to the pixel color values in the domain `[0,1]`.
+Before the correction, the pixel values are divided by the given **Maximum output ADU** value.
+After the *Gamma Correction* the pixel values are returned to its original domain by multiplying the result by the **Maximum output ADU** value.

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/finalStepsSeudoCode.png "Final steps seudo-code")